Table of Contents

 Buying and selling mutual funds is a relatively simple process for investors of any experience level or net worth.
 Here are some of the main steps:

-- Decide on the investment goal.
 Is the purpose of this investment to track a specific stock market index, generate dividend income, or invest in a particular commodity?
 Knowing the goal of the mutual fund can help investors begin their search.
 By evaluating their own risk tolerance, investors can also determine if a particular mutual is a good match.

-- Research.
 Investors can research a mutual fund’s past performance, asset mix, and how it stacks up against other mutual funds.
 Lastly, investors can use a mutual fund calculator to evaluate how much the fund’s management charges.

-- Open an account.
 Before buying a mutual fund, most investors will need to open a brokerage account.
 This can be done either through an online platform or through a traditional brokerage firm.
 This account will need to be funded with money deposited from another account, such as a bank checking or savings account.

-- Buy shares of mutual funds.
 Once a mutual fund has been chosen and a brokerage account established, investors can begin purchasing shares from the mutual fund provider.
 Mutual fund shares trade on stock exchanges once a day at the end of the trading session.
 The minimum investment required will vary by fund, and the initial purchase may also include upfront charges, known as load fees.

 Before buying a mutual fund, an investor may take into account the following factors.